dltxio/idem-mobile/README.md

 <img src=https://user-images.githubusercontent.com/8411406/171374486-f2112f4e-f45e-43c2-be09-b1bb58b8f463.png width=25% height=25%>

 ### 2. Verifying the claims

 _Idem_ will then check to see if it already has those claims.
 If it does, skip to step 4.
 If it doesn't, it will use the _idem-api_ module to obtain the relevant credentials which are verified by third-party KYC vendors and who return an X-509 SSL certificate signed JSON object that can then be reused.
 Each vendor has a different process for onboarding and the app will maintain these different business requirements.
-N.b. for the MVP we will only be using [greenId](https://gbg-greenid.com/).

 <img src="https://user-images.githubusercontent.com/91101134/174712724-32f42982-344a-4d62-bb0b-8dc61824b837.png" width=100% height=100%>